andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Endpoint policies for interface VPC endpoints - improve security of private APIs
     - Lambda authorizers - control access to REST API using bearer token auth
     - Amazon Cognito user pools
+    - NOTE: As an alternative to using IAM roles and policies or Lambda Authorizers (formerly known as custom authorizers), you can use an Amazon Cognito User Pool to control who can access your API in Amazon API Gateway.
+      - Create an Amazon Cognito User Pool.
+        - This handles user registration, login, and JWT token generation.
+      - On the API Gateway Console, create an authorizer using the Cognito User Pool ID
+        - This tells API Gateway to verify JWT tokens against your Cognito User Pool.
+        - User pool ID = unique identifier
+      - Set the header name as token source (typically “Authorization”)
+        - When creating the authorizer in API Gateway, you MUST specify where the token will come from (e.g., Authorization header).

   - Scenario: application needs to send real-time alerts and notifications based on any updates from the backend services
     - Correct: WebSocket APIs:
       - WebSocket API use cases: